Last updated – 11 March 2021.

 - Necessary to meet a legal or regulatory obligation we may have

 We are required to maintain appropriate records of our trades and our correspondence with you to ensure we appropriately meet the requirements of our regulatory bodies.
 This also helps us to manage our relationship with you.

 To ensure that we carry out your instructions accurately, to help us to continually improve our service, to meet our regulatory obligations, and in the interests of security, our telephone lines are digitally recorded, and we may monitor these calls for training purposes or query resolution.

 Your personal information may also be disclosed if required to do so for legal reasons, to our agents and contractors we engage to help provide our services (on the understanding they will keep it confidential), to any law enforcement agencies once we are satisfied as to the circumstances of the request, and/or to enforce our rights.
 If we sell or integrate our business with another, we may pass your information to our advisers and those of prospective purchasers for this purpose (on the understanding an adequate Non-Disclosure Agreement (NDA) is in place).

 - Where it is in the Public Interest

-This may involve checking your personal information against the various databases available to the financial services industry, including UK government and Credit Reference Agencies.
+This may involve checking your personal information against the various databases available to the financial services industry, including the UK government and Credit Reference Agencies.
 These databased enable us to identify you, any potential issues and where necessary report to the appropriate enforcement agencies.
 We use the services of a Credit Reference Agency in order to validate your identity.
 This is an ID check and does not affect your credit rating.
-Further information regarding how your data is processed can be accessed via: https://www.callcredit.co.uk/legal-information/bureau-privacy-notice.
+Further information regarding how your data is processed can be accessed at: https://www.callcredit.co.uk/legal-information/bureau-privacy-notice.
 These procedures, in addition to being legal requirements, also contribute to efforts to protect you from Identity theft and fraud.

 - Where we have a legitimate business interest to use your information